kedacore/keda-docs/content/docs/2.6/scalers/activemq.md

 ### Authentication Parameters

-You can use TriggerAuthentication CRD to configure the username and password to connect to the management endpoint.
+You can authenticate by using username and password via `TriggerAuthentication` configuration.

-**Username and Password based authentication:**
+**Username and Password based Authentication:**

-- `username` - Required.
-The username to use to connect to the management endpoint of ActiveMQ.
+- `username` - Username for connect to the management endpoint of ActiveMQ.
-- `password` - Required.
-The password to use to connect to the management endpoint of ActiveMQ.
+- `password` - Password for connect to the management endpoint of ActiveMQ.

 ### Example